discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

 python execute.py <experiments_dir> --data-path <path_to_data_root> --run-name my-experiment-run-1 --skip-existing
 ```

 Where the `experiments_dir` is the path where configuration files are stored and the `path_to_data_root` is the path to the root of the datasets.
 The `--skip-existing` option allows skipping the execution of the experiment if the results already exist.
 Finally, the `--run-name` is the symbolic name of the execution run of the experiment.
+The `dataset_locations.yaml` file contains the paths to the datasets.

 The script will execute each configuration file sequentially or in parallel if using `--ray` option (it also allows distributed execution in ray clusters).
 The results will be stored in the `results` folder.